AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 ---
 title: "Premature Optimization: Code First, Optimize Later"
-description: Focus on writing readable, well-tested, and well-documented code.
-Optimize it if you anticipate measurable performance issues.
+description: Don't optimize your code just because you have an inkling that it's slow.
+Focus on writing readable, well-tested, and well-documented code; optimize it if you need to.
 keywords: [premature optimization, optimization, big-o]
 categories: [math, algorithms, javascript]
 layout: mathPost